 If you have particularly curly and unruly whiskers, you’re going to be more prone to ingrown beard hairs.
 Applying a beard balm can tame that wildness and shape your beard better to prevent hairs from curling back towards your face.
 Just be sure it’s a quality beard balm, made with pure oils and butters along with a touch of natural bees wax.
 Such a balm will further complement your moisturizing and conditioning work while taking your beard styling to the next level.

-Ingrown beard hairs happen most frequently where there are looser skin folds, like the neck.
+Ingrown beard hairs happen most frequently where there are looser skin folds, like around the neck.
 Regular daily movements and also sleeping positions can create pressure and friction in those folds, causing beard hairs to rub and jostle around and encouraging them to curl.

 Okay, if you do develop an ingrown beard hair, here’s what to do: